auth0/auth0-deploy-cli/docs/using-as-node-module.md

 #### `format`

 Options: yaml or directory.
-Determines the Refer to the list of [all configurable properties](#).
+Determines the file format of the exported resource configuration files.
+See: [Available File Formats](available-file-formats).

 #### `output_folder`